tz70s/Archimedes_alg/README.md

 ###
     make main qemu

-###
-    if run-on-qemu program gets unexpected results</br>
+* if run-on-qemu program gets unexpected results
-    call the benchmark funciton for each one in main function</br>
+*   call the benchmark funciton for each one in main function